 To some degree, though, how much an employer may care about the way you look varies from company to company.
 “It largely depends on your industry, and it also depends on your seniority,” confirms Lynn Taylor, workplace expert and founder of Behind the Buckle, a company that aims to cash in on the widespread increase in dress codes that allow for jeans in the workplace.
 More creative businesses, for example, might be more accepting of alternative styles, whereas financial agencies might be more inclined to keep their workers looking buttoned-up.
 Lynn also mentions that workplaces toward the American coasts tend to be more tolerant of alternative styles than those in Middle America.
 All of which is worth keeping in mind if you look a certain way and want a certain job.

-Now, while I loathe the idea of essentially toning down the way you look to appease some rich dude who underpays you anyway, because that is the world that we live in, I asked Taylor, as well as Sean Ryan, Hound & Hammer boots founder and Rag & Bone sales associate, for some tips on looking as professional as possible when you look, well, like me.
+Now, while I loathe the idea of essentially toning down the way you look to appease some rich dude who underpays you anyway, because that’s the world that we live in, I asked Taylor, as well as Hound & Hammer boots founder Sean Ryan, for some tips on looking as professional as possible when you look, well, like me.

 If you have a job interview coming up, keeping in mind that companies are very different in their policies and culture, Taylor recommends hopping on Glassdoor and social media before doing anything else to sneak a peek inside of the company doors and figure out how to dress appropriately.
 Ryan has the same suggestion, saying, “Try to look your best — that is, throw on your better clothes, avoiding anything that you might wear on a lazy Sunday.
 But avoid wearing a suit to a workplace that sports T-shirts and jeans.
 That would be a little much.
 Keep it clean and fresh without sacrificing your authentic style.”